-The director of the company have elected not to include a copy of the profit and loss account within the financial statements.
+The director of the company has elected not to include a copy of the profit and loss account within the financial statements.

-For the financial Year ended 30 May 2017 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.
+For the financial year ended 31 October 2021 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.

-The director acknowledges his responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.
+The director acknowledges his responsibilities for complying with the requirements of the Companies Act 2006 with respect to accounting records and the preparation of financial statements.

-The members have not required the company to obtain an audit of its financial statements for the Year in question in accordance with section 476.
+The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.

-These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.
+These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies regime.